 For those frugal consumers looking to save money on their car insurance, GEICO, Partners Mutual, Farmers (through Mid-Century Insurance Company), and State Farm had some of the lowest car insurance costs in Ashland.
 Their annual premiums came out to $558 on average, which equals a 29% decrease to what the typical company is quoting in Ashland.
 Military members and their families should also consider quotes from USAA, which was actually the cheapest company in Ashland.

-For each of the seventy one cities in Wisconsin, here are the three companies with the lowest auto insurance costs.
+For each of the seventy one cities in our Wisconsin analysis, here are the three companies with the lowest auto insurance costs.

 |Wisconsin City||Cheap Car Insurance Companies||Average Annual Cost|